- Creighton University, J.D. 1986, cum laude

 MEET Craig Kelley – One of Omaha’s Leading Personal Injury Attorneys

-After graduating from Northwest Missouri State University with a business degree, he planned to bring a law degree from Creighton University back to the family business, but success in law school and trial law competitions led to a law clerk job while in law school with a big law firm representing insurance companies.
+After graduating from Northwest Missouri State University with a business degree, he planned to bring a law degree from Creighton University back to the family business, but success in law school and trial law competitions led to a decision to pursue a full-time carrer as a trial lawyer

-“I was on the other side of what we do now,” said Craig, “and I just never enjoyed celebrating a ‘win’ where an injured person got nothing or less than they should.
-They were left in a lurch; it just never did sit right with me.
+“I was on the other side of what we here do here at IKCS in law school as a law clerk,” said Craig, “and I just never enjoyed celebrating a ‘win’ where an injured person got nothing or less than they should.
+These injured folks were left in a lurch; it just never did sit right with me.
 Considering my philosophy of life, I knew I needed to make a change.
 A better career to move for me was to represent injured people.
-After a short search, I found John Inserra and his father; this Firm is where I have been ever since graduating from law school in 1986.
-My work and my faith lined up, now I am happy to go work each day where I know I help the people who need it.”
+After a short search, I found John Inserra and his father back in 1986, and this Firm is where I have been ever since graduating from law school.
+My work and my faith lined up, and I have been very happy and fulfilled to go work each day for the last 38 years where I know I help the people who need it.”

 Craig started with lots of smaller injury cases and helped with the firm’s railroad-employee injury practice.
 “At that time we were handling railroad cases from Kansas City to Denver.
 When I was a young lawyer, I spent a lot of time in North Platte and Alliance, Nebraska.
 I probably had more trials and more depositions as a young lawyer in my first 15 years of practice than most people have in their careers, because of our big case load.”

-“Over the last three decades, I have had some very good trial results.
+“Over the last three-plus decades, I have had some very good trial results.
 Being on this side of the law that helped injured people became my passion.”

-It was a railroad case not involving an employee though, that brought the firm its largest settlement and made Craig a partner, and Inserra & Kelley was born.
+It was a railroad case not involving an employee though, that brought the firm its largest settlement and made Craig a partner, and the Inserra & Kelley firm was born.
 “It was a case where a mother and two daughters were killed at a railroad crossing.
 I represented the 18-month old son that was paralyzed by the accident.
 Of course they said that crossing was safe even though there were no warning lights or crossing arms.
 We hunted down the retired engineers that they tried to hide and discovered they were complaining about that crossing for a long time.
 We caught the railroad and the county in several untruths.
-We put together a structured settlement for that kid that has served him through adulthood.
-I visited him in the home he bought in South Dakota; purchased with the big settlement obtained on the courthouse steps prior to the start of trial.”
+We put together a structured settlement for that young minor child that served him through adulthood.

-Craig loves his profession. “we are very involved in helping people heal to the absolute fullest extent possible first and foremost, and then getting them results for their losses and permanent injury.
-Whether our clients end up in a fight about liability, medical care, or treatment, if you don’t have an experienced injury law firm, you are more likely to get turned down on liability or receive proper medical treatment.
-Our team fights a lot of battles every for our clients.
+Craig loves his profession.
+“We are very involved in, and very proud about, helping people heal to the absolute fullest extent possible first and foremost, and then getting them results for their losses and permanent injury.
+Whether our clients end up in a fight about liability, medical care, or treatment, if you don’t have an experienced injury law firm, you are more likely to get turned down on liability or you will fail to receive proper medical treatment.
+Our team fights a lot of different battles every day for our clients.
 It is most rewarding to help people heal better and faster with the proper medical treatment, not to mention make the world a safer place with our work.
-It’s satisfying to help people battle against big insurance and corporations that these people simply can’t effectively fight on their own.”
+It’s satisfying to help our clients battle against big insurance and corporations that these people simply can’t effectively fight on their own.”

 Craig’s practice emphasizes all areas of personal injury law, with a large emphasis on vehicle, motorcycle and bicycle-related cases and claims.
 The firm is designated legal counsel of the Harley Owners Group (H.O.G.), and is also the designated legal counsel for most motorcycle chapters in the surrounding area in both Nebraska and western Iowa.